 The VBoxManage controlvm vmname recording filename command specifies the file in which to save the recording.
-You cannot modify this setting while recording is enabled.
+You cannot modify this setting while a screen recording is in progress.

 The default setting is to store a recording in the machine folder, using the VM name as the file name, with a webm file name extension.